-There are many local facilities that are within easy reach of Newcastle Great Park by bike, including Belvedere Retail Park at Kingston Park and Brunton Village, where you can find a health centre, a post office and more.
+Many local facilities are within easy reach of Newcastle Great Park by bike, including Belvedere Retail Park at Kingston Park and Brunton Village, where you can find a health centre, a Post Office and more.

 All of the local Metro stations have cycle storage facilities available, making cycling as part of a longer trip an easy option.

-Wherever you’re going, you can plan your journey using CycleStreets’ online tool, which offers you a number of route options depending on your confidence levels, shows you journey time, distance and even calories burned!
+Wherever you’re going, you can plan your journey using CycleStreets online tool, which offers you a number of route options depending on your confidence levels, and shows you journey time, distance and even calories burned!

 The above is just a brief overview of the options you have for travelling to and from Newcastle Great Park on foot or by bike.
 There’s plenty more information to be found in our various features and posts, to be found below.